Biplab-Dutta/personal_site/_posts/2023-05-10-pattern-matching-dart.md

 - [Conclusion](#conclusion)
 - [Credit](#credit)

-> _All the code in this blog has been tested in the Dart's master channel.
+> _All the codes in this blog have been tested in the Dart's master channel.
 You can try running the examples shown in this blog on [Dartpad][Dartpad master branch] and switching the channel from stable (by defualt) to master._
 {: .prompt-info }

 Now, let us get started with the major introductions in this new segment.